s0met1m3s/UdemyCppExercises/03_ArrayPointer/AlgoLib/Exercise.md

   - E.g. count([1, 1, 1], 3, 1) => 3
   - E.g. count([1, 1, 2], 3, 1) => 2

-Note: Make sure that the input pointers are valid.
+Note: Make sure that the input pointers are valid (not nullptr and length > 0).

 ## Main Function